whizzml/examples/automl/automl-script/readme.md

     This is used only if a `validation-dataset` is not provided by the user.
 If `validation-rate` is 0, the `validation-dataset` won't be created.
 0.2 by default (20% of the rows).
+  * `balance-objective`: (boolean) Whether to balance classes proportionally to their category counts or not (during the creation of models).
+False by default.

 **WARNING** To avoid confusion, `configuration-params` are always overwritten by the corresponding input in `automl-execution` if this